eliatra-opensearch-enterprise-distro/cloud-lock/README.md

 # Eliatra Cloud Lock

-Encryption at rest for OpenSearch
+Encryption at Rest for OpenSearch

-## Status

-Technology preview, do not use in production!

 ## License